Adi-Vat/Excursions/MemristorSim/README.md

 ## Implementation
 To get the resistance, I lerp between $R_{on}$ and $R_{off}$ where $R_{on}$ is the resistance of the component in its most conductive state, and $R_{off}$ is the resistance in the least conductive state.
 `Roff + (Ron - Roff) * _currentState`
-Where the current state is a dimensionless quantity between 0 and 1.
+Where the `_currentState` is a dimensionless quantity between 0 and 1.

 To get the current state, from $\dfrac{dw}{dt} = f (w,i)$, $f(w,i)$ must satisfy the following:
 For a current $i$